OpenComputingLab/reusable-content-example/_sources/introduction.md

 # Introduction

+OU course materials destined for publication on the Open University VLE via the "Structured Content" OU-XML publishing route ([OU internal docs](https://learn3.open.ac.uk/mod/oucontent/view.php?id=185734)) are typically authored as Microsoft Word documents.

+Updating materials using this route can often be a laborious process, with authors editing the MS Word document and then handing over the document the changes to be "tagged" elsewhere.

-Writing software guides to support educational modules adds authoring, editing and testing overheads to module production.
-If multiple modules use similar environments or software applications, reusing generic or customisable materials provides a way or reducing those overheads.
+The current workflow is not particularly conducive to supporting the reuse of content across modules if the content requires any form of customisation.
+For example, writing software guides to support educational modules adds authoring, editing and testing overheads to module production.
+If multiple modules use similar computer environments or software applications, reusing generic or customisable materials provides a way or reducing those overheads.

-This informal report describes the production route for a customisable software guide to support the use of virtual computing environments (VCEs) across several modules.
-The VCEs are accessed as a remotely hosted environment provided by the Open University *Compute Home* service, or as a locally run Docker container.
-The method for getting started using the environment is likely to be the same across many modules, which suggests an opportunity for reusing generic *getting started* material.
-However, different modules may also vary in the software provided by the VCE, which means that some degree of bespoke software guide style support material may also be required.

-A common production route for the software guides required for three separate modules was explored:
+However, module teams often require software guides that are customised at several different levels.
+At an "inline" level, a module team may want the guide to refer to the module by module code or module name, or refer to a particular block of study.
+At a "paragraph" level, where some form of "localisation" relative to the module may be appropropriate, such as situating the use of a the software environment within a particular block or module with some module specific context.
+Or at the "section: level, where for example the software environment may have additional, module specific features that require an additional form of guidance, or a cut-down version of the envirinment that does not require sections that are likely to be relevant to other modules.

+Although the MS Word originated workflow has remained largely unchanged for several years, other routes into the Structured Content production *are* available.
+One such route is a markdown based workflow which supports the creation of markdown flavoured content and its conversion to OU-XML.

+This report introduces a markdown based publication route that uses a Sphinx-based publishing route to generate valid OU-XML Structured Content documents from markdown source documents.

+An earlier version of the production route has already been used in an initial proof of concept project to produce a customisable software guide to support the use of virtual computing environments (VCEs) across several modules:

 - [*M348 Applied statistical modelling*](https://www.open.ac.uk/courses/modules/m348), which provides a classic Jupyter notebook environment running an R kernel;
 - [*TM129 Technologies in practice (Robotics block)*](https://www.open.ac.uk/courses/modules/tm129), which provides a classic Jupyter notebook environment running an Python kernel and a simple notebook based robot simulation environment;
 - [*TM351 Data management and analysis*](https://www.open.ac.uk/courses/modules/tm351), which provides a JupyterLab environment running a Python kernel, PostgreSQL and MongoDB database services, and the OpenRefine data-cleaning application.

-At a technical level main aims were to explore:
+At a technical level, the main aims of that initial project were to explore:

 - a markdown authoring route;
 - a viable markdown to OU-XML conversion route;